jbostoen/itop-jb-pro-extensions/jb-faq/readme.md

 Sponsor to specify priority of these features:

-* highlight matching parts in FAQs (only in suggestion in portal, not in reply from agent)
+- [ ] Highlight matching parts in FAQs (only in suggestion in portal, not in reply from agent)
-* in FAQs (or other article object of your choice): highlight what is (not) ignored
+- [ ] In FAQs (or other article object of your choice): highlight what is (not) ignored
-* portal: link to actual FAQ page instead of showing just the title and a collapsable description
+- [ ] Portal: link to actual FAQ page instead of showing just the title and a collapsable description
-* portal: user rating for FAQs - which is taken into account for matching
+- [ ] Portal: user rating for FAQs - which is taken into account for matching
+- [ ] Portal: user commenting for FAQs
-* portal: keep track of both number of unique views per article (and most recent time), as well as showing this in the iTop's console (User Requests)
+- [ ] Portal: keep track of both number of unique views per article (and most recent time), as well as showing this in the iTop's console (User Requests)

 ## Requirements